Medusa V2 Admin API Reference

 To use Medusa's JS SDK library, install the following packages in your project (not required for admin customizations):

-Learn more about the JS SDK in this documentation.
+Learn more about the JS SDK and how to configure it in this documentation.

 Download Full Reference#